zangassis/stock-sync/README.md

 - Simple and intuitive API for stock management.
 - Lightweight and fast with minimal setup.
-- Uses Entity Framework Core with SQLite for seamless database operations.
+- Uses Entity Framework Core with SQLite for database operations.

 ## 📄 License